tomwhartung/seeourminds.com-bootstrap/doc/benefits.md

 # benefits.md

-This file hightlights some of the benefits offered by Spiritual Portraits to those who are open-minded enough to embrace them.
+This file hightlights some of the benefits offered by spiritual portraits to those who are open-minded enough to embrace them.

 # Dependencies